DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

     Some Snooper news are now displayed when an alliance is formed or broken between two systems, or when a war starts or ends between two systems, and the player is in one of those systems.

+Citizenships!
+    The player may acquire, or renounce, a system citizenship when visiting this system, for the right price.
+They may choose which one of their citizenships is announced as the flag of their ship.

 ==============================
 What's currently implemented technically?

-The oxp contains Engines which may be accessed through APIs:
+The oxp contains Engines which may be use by developers to implement interesting galaxy-spanning events:
+- Engine,
-- EngineAPI,
+- War,
-- WarEngineAPI,
+- History,
-- HistoryAPI,
+- Systems,
-- SystemsAPI,
+- Economy,
-- EconomyEngineAPI.
+- Citizenships.

-The APIs are designed to be easy to use by developers to implement interesting galaxy-spanning events.

 ==============================
 Effects on game difficulty